Introduction

 Vacuum evaporation is a foundational PVD technique where materials (referred to as the evaporating material) are heated in a vacuum to the point where they evaporate and then condense on a target substrate to form a thin film.
 This method is particularly effective with a wide range of materials, including metals, alloys, and organic compounds.

-Process Description: In vacuum evaporation, material from a thermal source, such as a tungsten filament or electron beam, is heated until it vaporizes.
+Process Description: In thermal evaporation, material from a resistive heating source (such as a tungsten filament or boat) is heated until it vaporizes.
+(Note: This distinguishes it from Electron Beam Physical Vapor Deposition, which uses a focused electron beam for heating.)
 The vapor travels through a vacuum chamber and deposits onto a cooler substrate, forming a uniform thin film.
 This process benefits from the low-pressure environment of the vacuum, which reduces the presence of contaminants and allows for a cleaner deposition.

 Common Materials: Metals like aluminum, gold, and silver; dielectric materials; and organic semiconductors are commonly used.
 These materials can be effectively vaporized and deposited to create functional and decorative coatings.